Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections: Problem Formulation

 In our formulation, each agent has its separate objective.
 For the TLCs, the goal is to maximize the traffic throughput by encouraging the traffic lights for the lanes with higher priority to be green.
 Let $\gamma_{l}$ be the priority coefficient of \lane{l}, which depends on the number of vehicles upstream of the stop line.
 Moreover, to put a higher priority on the vehicles near the intersection, we use the sigmoid function that takes the vehicles' current positions as inputs, leading to the following computation at the current time step $k_0$,

-For the CAVs, we optimize the trajectories by minimizing over the control horizon a weighted sum of two terms: (1) maximization of the positions to improve the travel time and (2) minimization of the acceleration rates for energy savings.
-Thus, our optimization problem minimizes the following objective function,
+For the CAVs, we optimize the trajectories over the control horizon by a weighted sum of two terms: (1) maximization of the positions to improve the travel time and (2) minimization of the acceleration rates for energy savings.
+Thus, our optimization problem minimizes the following objective, \hilitediff{